gammons/grantammons.me/source/articles/2015-11-10-how-dependency-lines-work-in-oo.html.markdown

 ---
 title: How dependency lines work in object-oriented design
 date: 2015-11-10 13:01 UTC
+tags:
+  - software
-tags: architecture
+  - architecture
-cover: Railway-in-the-fog.jpg
-page: blog
+comments: true
 ---

 When you look at an object dependency graph, it's not 100% clear how to read it.
 When one object points to another,